save-pinned-tabs/SavePinnedTabs/README.md

   3. Open your chromium-based browser and navigate to `chrome://extensions`
   4. Enable Developer Mode and click "Load Unpacked"
   5. Select the new directory with the extracated zip file

+## Support Our Work

+This project will always be free and open source.
+If you appreciate it and want to support our work with a donation, please [visit our OpenCollective](https://opencollective.com/save-pinned-tabs).
+Thank you!

 ## Development